How to prepare for the end of the Energy Bill Relief Scheme

 To find out more about how the scheme works, watch the short video below or check out our guide - Does the energy price cap apply to businesses?

-When does the Energy Bill Relief Scheme end?
+When does the Energy Bills Discount Scheme end?

 How can I prepare my business for the end of the scheme?

-• If you’re on a fixed-rate deal that’s coming to an end in the next six months, you might be able to agree on a new contract now.
-Although we’ve no idea what the going rates for gas and electricity will be when the scheme ends, it’s worth comparing suppliers now to see what sorts of rates are on offer.
+- If you’re on a fixed-rate deal that’s coming to an end in the next six months, you might be able to agree on a new contract now.
+Although we’ve no idea what future gas and electricity rates will be, it’s worth comparing suppliers now to see what sorts of rates are on offer.
 You can then weigh up whether to lock in your rates now or check back each month to see where prices are heading.

 Once you’re clear about your contracts, you need to make sure you’re being billed correctly.
 If your supplier is estimating your bills, you could be paying more than you need to.
 You can check your bills are correct by: